 What does a Cherry Blossom Floral Tattoo Symbolize?

-The Sakuras are no doubt flowers of pure beauty and splendor.
+The sakuras are no doubt flowers of pure beauty and splendor.
 It is popularly decorated in many items and not surprisingly – as tattoos!
 As this floral design symbolizes fleeting time and beauty, it most perpetuates the rarity in every day.

 With each blossom, it represents a renewed time full of optimism and opportunity.

-Uses of Cherry Blossoms
+Uses of Cherry Blossom Trees

 Sakuras are also enjoyed in some cuisines and have medicinal benefits.
 The fruits are edible and can be processed into other products such as frozen or canned fruits.
 These often have a sour or sweet taste which can be used in many sauces and liquors.

-The Japanese Flowering Cherry is also used in traditional Japanese food preparation.
-Its flowers and leaves are pickled in vinegar and are called the Umeboshi.
+The Japanese flowering cherry is also used in traditional Japanese food preparation.
+Its flowers and leaves are pickled in vinegar and are called the Umeboshi

 In Chinese folkloric medical practice, the Chinese or Nanking Cherry have known astringent and cosmetic properties.
 Such properties are found in the leaves, roots, branches, and flowers and served as a remedy for various ailments.